hamid-Ft/voice-transcribe/README.md

 ![App Screenshot](image/README/1697706986828.png "voice transcribe")

-A simple web app that transcribes voice input using the Speech Recognition API supported in modern browsers.
+A simple web app that transcribes voice input using the Speech Recognition API supported in browsers.
 This app provides users with "Start Recording" and "Stop Recording" buttons to transcribe spoken words into text.

 ## Table of Contents